-Report 0 mismatches at a given locus when both patient and donor alleles are identical.
-If you were to look at a single patient allele at a specific locus, the first and second fields would match to a single donor allele at the same locus.
-This would be the first match, and the order in which these alleles are presented on a typing report at a specific locus within the patient and donor sections will not affect the match outcome.
-When you then compare the other patient allele at the same locus to the other donor allele at the same locus, their first and second fields would also match, giving the second match.
-This would be reported as 0 mismatches, and you select the option "0 (match)" on the Allo HCT Day 0 DCF in the molecular matching section.
-Figure 30 shows the allelic mismatch fields in the EBMT Registry and Figure 31 shows an example patient and donor molecular typing which has 0 mismatches at each HLA Locus.
+If you were to look at a single patient allele at a specific locus, and either of the above two criteria apply (i.e., identical first and second field or identical first field and differing second field within the same P group), this would be the first match.
+The order in which these alleles are presented on a typing report at a specific locus within the patient and donor sections will not affect the match outcome.
+When you then compare the other patient allele at the same locus to the other donor allele at the same locus, and they match according to the same above criteria, this would represent the second match for that locus.
+This would be reported as 0 mismatches, and you would select the option "0 (match)" on the Allo HCT Day 0 DCF in the molecular matching section.
+Figure 32 shows the allelic mismatch fields in the EBMT Registry and Figure 33 shows an example patient and donor molecular typing which has 0 mismatches at each HLA Locus.
 The different loci have been colour coded to make visual mapping of data easier.